aswinayyolath/proposals/083-stretch-cluster.md

 - **Increased Network Complexity and Costs**: The communication between brokers and controllers across clusters relies on network connectivity, which can be less reliable and more costly than intra-cluster communication.
 This necessitates careful consideration of network architecture and associated costs.

-- **Latency Requirements**: The stretch Kafka cluster is best suited for environments with low-latency network connections between the Kubernetes clusters.High latency can adversely affect the performance and synchronization of Kafka nodes, potentially leading to delays or errors in replication and client communication.
+- **Latency Requirements**: Stretch Kafka clusters are best suited for environments with low-latency network connections between the Kubernetes clusters.
+High latency can adversely affect the performance and synchronization of Kafka nodes, potentially leading to delays or errors in replication and client communication.
 Defining the minimal acceptable latency between clusters is crucial to ensure optimal performance.

 ## Proposal

 This proposal seeks to enhance the Strimzi Kafka operator to support stretch Kafka clusters, distributing brokers and controllers across multiple Kubernetes clusters.
-The intent is to focus on high-availability of the data plane.The proposal outlines high-level topology and design concepts for such deployments, with a plan to incrementally include finer design and implementation details for various aspects.
+The intent is to focus on high-availability of the data plane.
+The proposal outlines high-level topology and design concepts for such deployments, with a plan to incrementally include finer design and implementation details for various aspects.

 ### Prerequisites

 - **Multiple Kubernetes Clusters**: Stretch Kafka clusters will require multiple Kubernetes clusters.
-Ideally, an odd number of clusters (at least three) is needed to maintain quorum in the event of a cluster outage.
+Ideally, an odd number of clusters (at least three) will be needed to maintain Kafka controller quorum and tolerate a Kubernetes cluster outage.

 - **Low Latency**: Kafka clusters should be deployed in environments that allow low-latency communication between Kafka brokers and controllers.
 Stretch Kafka clusters should be deployed in environments such as data centers or availability zones within a single region, and not across distant regions where high latency could impair performance.